 - ¼ cup greek yogurt

-- 1 tbsp agave (or honey or maple syrup)
+- 1 tablespoon agave (or honey or maple syrup)

 - ½ cup mixed berries